urbanwildlifeinstitute/UWIN_tutorials/Mada_workshop/Mada_data_cleaning/tutorial_data_manipulation.md

   ))
 ```

-If there are any values we did not specify here, and is not a valid number, the data will get 'coerced' or changed to to NA automatically.
+If there are any values we did not specify here, and are not a valid number, the data will get 'coerced' or changed to to NA automatically.
 It's important to know that NA may mean a few different things, for example, not applicable, not available, not assessed, or no answer.
 This is different than zero data.

 Let's see how our data has changed.